JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8013 days**.

-And here is a just a random fact -  **The actor who played the T-1000 in Terminator 2 (Robert Patrick) and the lead singer of Filter are brothers**.
+And here is a just a random fact -  **From the age of thirty, humans gradually begin to shrink in size**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)